eCampaigning overview training

 - Retaining Supporters

 This is a content-rich day that focuses on the key factors for successful e-campaigning.
-An optional workshop day can also be booked.
-Be prepared to have a head full of ideas yet a solid understanding of what to do next.
+There are no workshops since the eCampaigning Forum event on the following days offers these.
+Be prepared to have a head full of ideas yet a solid understanding of to do next.

 |13:00-14:00||Lunch (included) & table discussions|

 |14:00-14:45||eCampaigning Review: Pick one participants e-campaigning and review it together.|

 |14:45-15:30||Analysing performance: Highly successful and sustained digital campaigning is informed by good analysis of what is working and what isn't.|

 |15:45-16:30||Campaigning via Social Media & Mobile Phones: Social media has been adopted by hundreds of million of people and mobile phones by billions.
 But proven, repeatable, cost effective uses of social media for campaigning is elusive.|

 |16:30-17:00||eCampaigning Trends: what's coming next and how to spot the best opportunities.|